 09-0834: This young chicken has round, white nodules, with smooth borders, throughout the liver and spleen.
 The heart appears normal.
-Such nodules are compatible with the avian leukosis complex, which is a generalized tumor condition requiring disposal of carcass and viscera.
+Such nodules are compatible with the avian leukosis complex, which requires trimming.

 09-0842: Multiple masses filled with blood are visible in the liver of this young chicken.
-A large ruptured mass is visible in the center of the liver.
-Such masses are compatible with localized tumors and requires trimming.
+A large, ruptured mass is visible in the center of the liver.
+Such masses are compatible with localized tumors and require disposing the liver as inedible.

-09-0879: This is an adequately fleshed young chicken with coalescing, multiple, round, crater-shaped masses extending throughout the skin.
-Coalescing tumors require disposal of the entire carcass leukosis complex, which is a generalized tumor condition requiring disposal of carcass and viscera.
+09-0879: This is an adequately fleshed young chicken with coalescing, multiple, round, crater- shaped masses extending throughout the skin.
+Coalescing tumors require disposal of the entire carcass.

 09-0904: This young chicken has round, white nodules, with smooth borders, throughout the liver and spleen.
 The heart appears normal.
-Such nodules are compatible with the avian
+Such nodules are compatible with the avian leukosis complex, which requires trimming.

 09-0910: This young chicken has round, white nodules, with smooth borders, throughout the liver and spleen.
 The heart appears normal.
-Such nodules are compatible with the avian leukosis complex, which is a generalized tumor condition requiring disposal of carcass and viscera.
+Such nodules are compatible with the avian leukosis complex, which requires trimming.